Dabido11/David-s-Fantastic-Notes/personal/dnd/hooded_mysteries/Thunderous Start.md

 	- Only authorised people are allowed in the central grounds
 	- The king, Ash, a fire genasi with Lawful Neutral alignment, greets the party with great urgency
 	- Sightings of the king before Aldrig have been seen recently, terrorising commoners and adventurers
+	- Sightings of a red dragon have been flying through the Forelan Empire and contributing to the fires